Labna

+History

+The city existed from 200 to 1000 AD.
+It reached its peak in the period from 800 to 1000 AD.
+It undoubtedly had a complex social organization and shares style and decorative elements with other cities in the region (Uxmal, Sayil, Kabah).
+It is estimated that about 3,000 inhabitants lived in Labna.

+The first written report of Labna was by John Lloyd Stephens who visited it with artist Frederick Catherwood in 1842.
+Thanks to this, drawings illustrating the state of the ruins from that period have also been preserved.

+Archeological Zone

 The site is a comparatively small and compact one.
 Among its notable structures is a large two-storey 'palace' ("El Palacio"), which is one of the longest contiguous structures in the Puuc region at approximately 120 m (393.7 ft) in length.
 From the palace, a ceremonial road (sacbe) extends to an elaborately decorated gateway arch ("El Arco").
 This structure is 3 m (9.8 ft) wide and 6 m high, with well-reserved bas-reliefs.
 The arch is not an entrance to the city, but rather is a passageway between public areas.
 Next to this gateway stands "El Mirador", a pyramid-like structure surmounted by a temple.
-Also on the site is the Temple of the Columns.
+A part of the same site is the Temple of the Columns.

 The structural design and motifs of the site's buildings are in the Maya architecture regional style known as Puuc.
 This makes extensive use of well-cut stone forming patterns and depictions, including masks of the long-nosed rain-god Chaac.

 The site was built in the Late and Terminal Classic era.
 A date corresponding to AD 862 is inscribed in the palace.

-The first written report of Labna was by John Lloyd Stephens who visited it with artist Frederick Catherwood in 1842.

 The site is open to visitors.